lighthousemontessori/lighthousemontessori.github.io/admissions_steps.md

 title: Admissions Steps
 ---

-1. Request a Tour <a href="https://legup.care/seattle/ballard/daycare/lighthouse-montessori/tour"> Request a Tour </a>
+1. <a href="https://legup.care/seattle/ballard/daycare/lighthouse-montessori/tour"> Request a Tour </a>

 2. Meet with Cynthia - email or call her to set up an appointment (link) at the class (link to class)